pegondo/github_explorer/README.md

 **Note**: it is recommended by cypress to run your e2e tests using the dev mode.
 More info [here](https://docs.cypress.io/guides/getting-started/opening-the-app).

-Then, you can run the cypress client with:
+Finally, you can run the cypress client with:

 ```bash
 npm run cy:open